mlte-team/mlte/docs/docs/using_mlte.md

 ### Collecting Evidence

 After building the `Spec`, teams must collect evidence to attest to whether or not the model realizes the desired properties.
 Here we demonstrate a few different ways to collect evidence.
-Note that this example does not include data and model training code, but those can be found in the full `MLTE` <a href="https://github.com/mlte-team/mlte/tree/master/demo" target="_blank">demo notebooks</a>.
+Note that these examples do not include data and model training code, but those can be found in the full `MLTE` <a href="https://github.com/mlte-team/mlte/tree/master/demo" target="_blank">demo notebooks</a>.

 #### Evidence: MLTE Measurements